South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Bulldogs have a +336 scoring differential, topping opponents by 21 points per game.
-They're putting up 78.8 points per game, 34th in college basketball, and are allowing 57.8 per outing to rank 67th in college basketball.
+- The Gamecocks outscore opponents by 39.8 points per game (scoring 90.8 points per game to rank fourth in college basketball while allowing 51.0 per outing to rank seventh in college basketball) and have a +517 scoring differential overall.

+- The Gamecocks are scoring 100.8 points per game when playing at home.
+When playing on the road, they are averaging 79.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.